ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/social-sharing.md

 In order to share a rating, we need to have at least the brand, name, and rating entered.
 The button should be disabled until these are entered.

 First we will test for it.
-This test belongs right after the `exists` test within the `share button` describe that we just created above.
+This test belongs right after the `exists` test within the `in a mobile context` describe that we just created above.

 ```typescript
 it('is disabled until enough information is entered', async () => {